knpuniversity/symfony-alice-fixtures/knpu/processors.md

 # Processors: Do Custom Stuff While Loading

-I have to say, these are probably the nicest super-hero fixtures ever.
+I don't want to brag, but these are probably the nicest super-hero fixtures ever.
 But we've neglected a column!
 The avatar.

 Check out the `Character` entity - we have a column for this called `avatarFilename`: